Vernon Richards: Biography

-After Richards' release from prison their friend George Orwell, who was extremely averse to being photographed, allowed Richards and Berneri to photograph him to help them start out.
+After Richards's release from prison, their friend George Orwell, who was extremely averse to being photographed, allowed Richards and Berneri to photograph him to help them start out.
 The photos feature a relaxed Orwell at home and in the street and remain in widespread use.
 The complete set was published in the 1998 book George Orwell at Home (and Among the Anarchists): Essays and Photographs.

-At this time a split had formed within Freedom Press between anarcho-syndicalists with ties to the Confederación Nacional del Trabajo (CNT) and anarcho-communists associated with Richards and Berneri who aligned more with Errico Malatesta's critique of revolutionary trade unionism.
+At this time, a split had formed within Freedom Press between anarcho-syndicalists with ties to the Confederación Nacional del Trabajo (CNT) and anarcho-communists associated with Richards and Berneri, who aligned more with Errico Malatesta's critique of revolutionary trade unionism.
 The split saw the painter and War Commentary contributor Cliff Holden hold Richards at gunpoint to extract money for a new paper.
 Richards' views on the Spanish Civil War, including critiques of the CNT from Freedom and Spain and the World were later republished in the book Lessons of the Spanish Revolution.

-In December 1948 Berneri gave birth, but the child died shortly afterwards.
-She then died of a viral infection in April 1949.
+In December 1948, Berneri gave birth, but the child died shortly afterwards.
+She then died of a viral infection from childbirth in April 1949.

-In the 1950s Richards sold the family store, King Bomba, and in 1968 with his partner Peta Hewetson he moved to Suffolk where he grew and sold vegetables from a smallholding.
+In the 1950s Richards sold the family store, King Bomba, and in 1968 with his partner Peta Hewetson, he moved to Suffolk where he grew and sold vegetables from a smallholding.
 He also worked as a travel agent, including trips to Francoist Spain and the Soviet Union.

 Richards formally retired from Freedom Press in 1995.
 A workaholic, he continued to write books into his eighties, though following Peta Hewetson's death in 1997 he became more reclusive.
 He died on 10 December 2001 in Hadleigh, Suffolk.

 In a Guardian obituary Colin Ward, who had worked with Richards for decades, described him as a "ruthless exploiter of others" and a "manipulator" with a noted tendency to lose friends.
 Richard's papers are held by the International Institute of Social History in Amsterdam.